rokroskar/sparkhpc/README.md

 certificate - this is done to prevent other users of your cluster to stumble into your notebook by chance.

 ### Launching
+On a computer cluster, you would normally either obtain an interactive job and issue the command below, or use this as a part of a batch submission script.

 ```
 $ hpcnotebook launch
 To access the notebook, inspect the output below for the port number, then point your browser to https://1.2.3.4:<port_number>